Ariel view of Queenstown on the South Island in New Zealand

 We struggle back to life around 3 pm and set off for our Shotover Jet experience.

-#2: Book a Shotover Jet Boat Experience
+#2: Go on the Shotover Jet Boat Experience

 Hands down, one of the best things I did while in Queenstown was to take the Shotover Jet Boat Experience.

-We board a small minibus (Queenstown must have more minibusses per capita than anywhere else on Earth) for the short drive to the Shotover River.
+We board a small minibus (Queenstown must have more minibuses per capita than anywhere else on Earth) for the short drive to the Shotover River.
 Once there, we don rain jackets and life jackets and pile into the bright red boat.

-Apparently everyone who is anyone, from Peter Jackson to the Prince and Princess of Wales to various heads of state, has taken a spin (literally) on a Shotover Jet.
+Apparently, everyone who is anyone, from Peter Jackson to the Prince and Princess of Wales to various heads of state, has taken a spin (literally) on a Shotover Jet.

 On the Shotover River